buhrmi/open-core/README.md

 # Getting Started

-## Warning: This prototype requires Postgres 9.5

 The code is using Postgres 9.5 `ON CONFLICT UPDATE` (aka upserts) feature.
-Your app will crash if you attempt to run against an earlier version.
+Your app will crash if you attempt to run against an earlier version of Postgres.

 Installation instructions ---> [HERE](https://github.com/buhrmi/core/blob/master/INSTALL.md)